Lancaster University and The Work Foundation

 Lancaster University and The Work Foundation share long-standing research synergies, and the partnership enables both organisations to have an increased influence on the change agenda, devoting expertise to research in areas that are crucial to the UK economy.

-The Work Foundation is governed by The Work Foundation Alliance Board, chaired by Professor Sue Cox, Dean of Lancaster University Management School.
+The Work Foundation is governed by The Work Foundation Alliance Board, chaired by Professor Sue Cox, Dean Emerita of Lancaster University Management School.

 The Research Development Board includes staff from both Lancaster University and The Work Foundation and meets regularly to discuss future research synergies.